 Edwardsville, IL Personal Injury Lawyers

 Premises liability attorneys in Edwardsville, IL.
-Property managers in Edwardsville, IL have a duty to ensure their property is reasonably safe for patrons.
+Property owners in Edwardsville, IL have a duty to ensure their property is reasonably safe for patrons.
 But too often, they neglect that duty, and good people are injured through the property owner's negligence.
-When that happens, you need experienced Edwardsville, IL premises liability attorneys to get you the maximum compensation you're entitled to.
-At Halvorsen Klote, our attorneys are dedicated to offering injury victims the same standard of legal advocacy as large corporations and insurance companies.
-We fight for the injured in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
-Call our premises liability attorneys today 866-382-4167 or contact us through our website for a free consultation.
+When that happens, you need knowledgeable Edwardsville, IL premises liability attorneys to fight for your rights.
+At Halvorsen Klote, our attorneys are devoted to offering injury victims the same high-quality legal representation as large corporations and insurance companies.
+We take cases in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
+Call our premises liability attorneys today 866-382-4167 or fill out our online form for a free case evaluation.

 What Are the Premises Liability Laws in Missouri and Illinois?

-The laws in each state tend to be comparable in regards to property ownership and management: A property owner has a duty to warn against or repair a "dangerous condition" they either knew of or should have been aware of through reasonable maintenance.
-If they neglect that duty, they are responsible for any injuries suffered because of the dangerous condition.
+The laws in each state tend to be comparable in regards to property ownership and management: A property owner has an obligation to warn against or repair a "dangerous condition" they either knew of or should have been aware of through reasonable maintenance.
+If they don't, they can be held accountable for any injuries suffered because of the poorly maintained property.

-The states do differ in one very important way, and it concerns the duty of care property owners must give different types of visitors.
+The states are different in one very important aspect, related to the duty of care property owners must give different kinds of visitors.

 Types of Visitors in Edwardsville, IL Premises Liability Cases